As a trusted professional service BWT physio is fully compliant with all government and professional body requirements.

 Patients Leaving the Clinic and Paying

-Patients that need to pay for their treatment will go to reception and pay by Card.
+Patients that need to pay for their treatment will go to reception and pay by Card or BACS.
 We will not accept cash or cheques.
 Patients will leave through the reception doors directly into the Car Park.

-Thank you for your understanding as we open up with the ‘new normal’ we will look after you with the same expertise, care and professionalism that you would expect from our team.
+Thank you for your understanding as we all familiarise ourselves with the ‘new normal’ we will look after you with the same expertise, care and professionalism that you would expect from our team.

 We shall all stay safe and stay well.